 If your tenants are planning to renew—that’s great news!
 According to the Buildium Annual Renter’s Report, 41% of respondents planned to renew their lease for another year, and 37% were still deciding whether they wanted to move or stay put.
 It’s no surprise that a big factor on whether residents decide pack up or stay has to do with the price of the unit.

 If your tenants are on the fence about renewing their lease, you definitely need to tread lightly when it comes to increasing rent.
 Your bottom line is at stake and you want the rental at the fair market price—but you also want to retain trustworthy and dependable renters.
-And we believe great residents are far better than a rent increase.

 If you decide an increase in rent is a must, you then have to decide how much you’d want to increase it (typically 3-5%) and write a friendly rent increase letter to your residents.
 You want to keep the tone warm rather than clinical and make the increase understandable—you want to do your best to not cause residents to consider moving.